Afucosylated monoclonal antibodies: Approaches

 The Swiss company GlycArt Biotechnology developed a system using CHO cells, where the cells were engineered to overexpress an enzyme called GnTIII.
 The effect of this overexpression is to block the formation of fucosylated oligosaccharides on the expressed antibodies.
 This technology was first reported in 1999 and was the basis of GlycArt Biotechnology.

 Roche acquired GlycArt in 2005 in order to acquire technology to afucosylate antibodies.
 GlycArt Biotechnology had been founded in 2000 as a spin-out company of the Swiss Federal Institute of Technology in Zurich.
 The first commercial product from the GlycArt acquisition was obinutuzumab, which as Gazyva gained FDA approval in November 2013 for the treatment of chronic lymphocytic leukemia.

 Kyowa Hakko Kirin's "Potelligent" platform uses a CHO cell line in which FUT8 has been knocked out, and which produces antibodies with little to no fucose in the Fc region.
 The company gained marketing approval in Japan in April 2012 for a monoclonal antibody drug called mogamulizumab which was developed using the platform.
 The Company's technology was first reported in 2004.

+Applications of afucosylated antibodies

+Afucosylated antibodies are intensely used in the field of advanced medicine, also due to their high ADCC (antibody-dependent cellular cytotoxicity).
+This makes them effective in binding to specific targets while minimizing damage to surrounding tissue.

+Some of the fields in which afucosylated antibodies are used or considered for application are: